 Who may sign and file depends on entity type:

-Massachusetts offers two filing options:
+Massachusetts offers three filing options:

 The due date for your Massachusetts annual report depends on your business type: